samiam1086/python-tools/README.md

 ## trafficscan.py

 this tool does the same as llmnr-scanner.py but includes checks for mdns and netbios.
-It only requires nbtscan to be installed and the python imports it uses.
+It only requires the python imports it uses and python.